Hun13r/Triage_KAPE_Execution/README.md

 ## Overview

-This PowerShell script is designed to dynamically locate the drive containing the [Kroll Artifact Parser and Extractor (KAPE)](https://www.kroll.com/en/services/cyber-risk/data-collection-analysis/kape) tools, validate the required paths, and create a scheduled task to execute a pre-defined KAPE command.
-It ensures the task runs with elevated privileges and starts immediately after registration.
+This PowerShell script automates the execution of the [Kroll Artifact Parser and Extractor (KAPE)](https://www.kroll.com/en/services/cyber-risk/data-collection-analysis/kape) tool.
+The script validates required paths, creates a scheduled task, and executes a pre-defined KAPE command with elevated privileges.
+It is designed to run discreetly in the background, enabling rapid forensic triage with minimal disruption to the system.

 ### Purpose